GuQibin/Group21-DRLPushGrasp/README.md

 # Group21-DRLPushGrasp
-**Hierarchical Reinforcement Learning for Multi-attribute Object Manipulation** *ME5418 Project Milestone 2: Neural Network Implementation*
+**Hierarchical Reinforcement Learning for Multi-attribute Object Manipulation** *ME5418 Project Milestone 3: Full PPO2 Training with Learning Rate Decay*

 ---

-## Project Overview (Milestone 2)
+## Project Overview (Milestone 3)

+This milestone implements the complete PPO2 algorithm within our hierarchical reinforcement-learning framework.
-This project aims to implement a reinforcement learning (RL) framework, enabling a robotic manipulator to learn to co-plan "push" and "grasp" strategies in cluttered environments.
+The goal is to enable a robotic manipulator to learn and optimize both push and grasp strategies in cluttered scenes through stable on-policy updates, while integrating a learning-rate decay scheduler to improve training convergence and performance stability.

 ---